What Is Sole Custody?

 Ultimately, regardless of how much responsibility a parent is allocated for a minor child, that parent still needs to inform the other about a possible relocation and obtain consent from them or otherwise follow statutory guidelines and procedures regarding relocation.

-Alternatively, if you move with your children out of state and your spouse does not object within 6 months then the jurisdiction of the courts switches from Illinois to whatever state you moved to.
-That state may have laws more favorable than Illinois’ as to moving.
+Alternatively, if you move with your children out of state and your spouse does not object with a divorce or parentage filing within 6 months then the jurisdiction of the courts is no longer Illinois.
+The jurisdiction of the court is whichever state you moved to.
+That state may have laws more favorable than Illinois’ laws in regards to relocating with a child.
 Also, it may be prohibitive for your ex to challenge the move in another state.
-That being said, imagine being in a new state for 5 months and then having your ex file a challenge in Illinois.
+That being said, imagine being in a new state for 5 months and then having your ex file a challenge in an Illinois family law court…dragging you back to Illinois.
 This is an extremely risky gambit that I would not recommend.